aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-ole-objects/inserting-a-wav-file-as-an-ole-object/_index.md

 ---
-title: Inserting a WAV file as an Ole Object with JavaScript via C++
+title: Inserting a WAV file as an OLE Object with JavaScript via C++
-linktitle: Inserting a WAV file as an Ole Object
+linktitle: Inserting a WAV file as an OLE Object
 type: docs
 weight: 70
 url: /javascript-cpp/inserting-a-wav-file-as-an-ole-object/
 description: Learn how to insert a WAV file as an OLE object in Excel worksheets using Aspose.Cells for JavaScript via C++.
 ---

 {{% alert color="primary" %}}

 Aspose.Cells provides the functionality to add different types of OLE objects to the Excel worksheets.
-We will see in the following code examples, how to add a WAV file as an OLE object using simple APIs provided by Aspose.Cells.
+We will see in the following code examples how to add a WAV file as an OLE object using simple APIs provided by Aspose.Cells.

 {{% /alert %}}

 ```html
 <!DOCTYPE html>